SeregPie/VueInBrowserLoader/README.md

 `VueInBrowserLoader(url)`

-Loads a .`.vue` file from the given URL and compiles it to a component directly in the browser.
+Loads a `.vue` file from the given URL and compiles it to a component directly in the browser.
 Already loaded components are cached.

 ## dependencies